 - Engineering Is Elementary

 - Sum of all Thrills

 - Local Communities

 - Information Technology

 “With each new location it becomes more clear that students can be inspired to become excited about math when they can use it to engage in fun and interactive applications,” said Pamela Erickson, Raytheon vice president of Community Relations.
-“We look forward to another great turnout in Houston.”
+“We look forward to another great turnout in Nebraska.”

 MathAlive! is part of Raytheon’s MathMovesU initiative, which aims to inspire students to pursue math- and science-related careers and ensure the continued strength of the American workforce.

 Institutional collaborators for MathAlive! include NASA, the National Council of Teachers of Mathematics, the National Society of Professional Engineers, the National Engineers Week Foundation, the Society of Women Engineers, and MATHCOUNTS®.

 For more information about the exhibit, visit the MathAlive! website.